Ja-wa-D/Ja-wa-D/README.md

 👋 Hey there!
 I’m Jawad Mohammed

-🎓 Final-Year CSE Student | 💡 Machine Learning & AI Enthusiast | 💻 Web Developer
+🎓  CSE UnderGrad | 💡 Machine Learning & AI Enthusiast | 💻 Web Developer
 🚀 About Me

 I’m Jawad, a Computer Science student specializing in Artificial Intelligence & Machine Learning.
 I’m passionate about using tech to solve real-world problems and love exploring the world of AI, machine learning, and modern web development.